Sardana Avksentyeva: Member of parliament

 After Avksentyeva's resignation the media have repeatedly expressed the point of view that administrative pressure was exerted on her to prevent her nomination for the upcoming elections to the 8th State Duma.

 On 4 July 2021 at the 3rd congress of the New People, party leader Alexey Nechayev announced that Sardana Avksentyeva would be placed second after him in the federal party list for the lower house.
 In September, the New People received 5.33% of the vote and gained 13 from 450 seats.

+Sanctions

+Following the start of the 2022 Russian invasion of Ukraine on 24 February 2022, she was sanctioned by the European Union on 25 February and the United Kingdom on March 11.
+On 30 September 2022, the Office of Foreign Assets Control of the United States Department of the Treasury added Avksentyeva to the Specially Designated Nationals and Blocked Persons List due to her support for the Russian annexation of four Ukrainian regions and the Russian 2022 war censorship laws.

+For similar reasons, she has been sanctioned by Canada, Australia, New Zealand, Switzerland and Ukraine.

 Personal life

 Sardana Avksentyeva in her second marriage with Viktor Avksentyev.
 The couple raised four children.
 From the first marriage with Alexander there is an eldest daughter Natalia.
 Sardana's second husband Viktor is a candidate of economic sciences.
 He worked as first deputy mayor of Yakutsk during Yury Zabolev's tenure and in 2018 election he headed his wife's election headquarters.